gordonwatts/hep-programming-hints/README.md

 python -c "import awkward, matplotlib.pyplot, numpy, servicex, func_adl_servicex_xaodr25; print('All core dependencies imported successfully')"
 ```

+## Security Notes

+- **Always use a strong, randomly generated TOKEN** for production deployments
+- Never commit tokens to version control
+- Consider using Docker secrets or environment variable management tools for production
+- The server runs on HTTP by default; for production use, consider adding TLS/HTTPS via a reverse proxy

 ## Contributing

 Contributions are welcome!
 When adding new hint files or updating dependencies: